 - Patients Using Safety-Net Clinics & Volume and Type of Services Provided by Safety-Net Clinics: SHADAC analysis of OSHPD Primary Care and Specialty Clinics Annual Utilization Data.
 Note: County and other local government clinics are not included in the data reported here.
 Get the public use data files.

 - Physicians Participating in Public Insurance Programs & Physicians Accepting New Patients: Voluntary supplement to the Medical Board of California License Renewal Survey.
 UCSF School of Medicine.
 The 2013 data cited are from the California Health Care Foundation report Physician Participation in Medi-Cal: Ready for the Enrollment Boom?
 (August 2014).

 - Potentially Preventable Hospitalizations as a Share of All Hospitalizations: SHADAC analysis of confidential OSHPD Patient Discharge Data.
 Learn how to access the data files.

 - Total Individual Enrollment & Total Small Group Enrollment: Enrollment reporting by the California Department of Managed Health Care (get the data files) and the California Department of Insurance (get the data files).
-Adjustments were made to reported enrollment numbers for Total Individual Enrollment to include deductible HMO enrollment.
+Adjustments were made to reported enrollment numbers to include deductible HMO enrollment (adjustments needed prior to 2014).
 Combined reporting from these sources is available from the California Health Insurance Enrollment Database, available as a document download from CHCF.

 - Uncompensated Hospital Care: SHADAC analysis of OSHPD Hospital Annual Financial Data.
 Note: The data exclude Kaiser Foundation hospitals, which provide roughly 10% of general acute hospital care in California.
 Get the public use data files.